daroucha/remaster-ui/README.md

 # Remaster UI

-Remaster UI is a module that provides a set of React components built with [Styled Components](https://styled-components.com/) to help you build beautiful user interfaces.
+Remaster UI is a module that provides a set of React components built with [@emotion](https://emotion.sh/docs/styled) to help you build beautiful user interfaces.

 This package includes components, icons (by Phosphor) & tokens.